ajkavanagh/vimwiki-publishing-system/README.md

 The `route` is interesting as it can determine what section the page fits into.
 This (could) auto-select the template type for the page.

-This config item ends up in the `SourcePageContext` record for that the content.
+This config item ends up in the `SourceMetadata` record for that the content.

 ### The `sitegen` program